Parks and Recreation “William Henry Harrison” and “Leslie and Ron” Spoilers Ahead

 It was lovely to have Willie Nelson’s “Buddy” play during the montage of Leslie and Ron trying to make the office feel like home again.

 Leslie Knope received a gift without having planned one to give.
-Even when Ron was angrily demolishing Ann’s house and stepping on everything that reminded him of the sadness he’s feeling from missing everyone, he knew that someday, he’d patch things up with Leslie.
-He knew that he should savor a part of Ann’s house and what better part than her door.
+Even when Ron was angrily demolishing Ann’s house and stepping on everything that reminded him of the sadness he was feeling from missing everyone, he knew that someday, he’d patch things up with Leslie.
+He knew that he should savor a part of Ann’s house and what better part than her door?
 THE SYMBOLISM AND DEPTH OF THIS GIFT MAKES ME SO HAPPY THAT I FELT IT WAS APPROPRIATE TO SCREAM IN CAPS FOR THE FIRST TIME EVER IN A REVIEW.
 I don’t know whether this is appropriate or not, but this episode called for it.
 Ron Swanson gave Leslie Knope a photograph inside a frame built from Ann Perkins’ door.
 And that’s probably one of the most beautiful gifts I’ve ever heard of anyone giving another person.
 Symbolically doors represent entrances, transitions, endings, and beginnings.
 Ann’s front door was always open to Leslie.
 And later on, it was open to everyone else she welcomed into her life.
 As Leslie pointed out, so much has happened behind that very door that’s changed them all in wonderful ways.
 It amazes me and in so many ways makes me insanely proud that the writers chose to have Ron save the door.
 It’s sheer genius.
 Although Ann’s house is no longer there, the welcoming presence is not only perpetually in Leslie’s hands but it represents the transition between the entire group.
 The change in their friendship.
-The inevitable changes in their lives that have to happen but in the midst of all they remain stronger than ever.
+The inevitable changes in their lives that have to happen but in the midst of it all, they remain stronger than ever.
 Their hearts will always be open to one another no matter where they end up in life.

-And there aren’t many things as adorable as Leslie telling Ron that she’s got three years of hugs to makeup followed by their breakfast date.
+And there aren’t many things as adorable as Leslie telling Ron that she’s got three years of hugs to make up followed by their breakfast date.

 Last week I stated that my only concern with the show is that we weren’t getting anything regarding the triplets.
 And while we were given incredibly sweet deleted scenes, I still wish they were on the show because not everyone knows about deleted scenes.
 Anyway, what’s cuter than three kids trampling Ben Wyatt?
 Very few things that’s what.